ThinkbotsAreFree/Birdy/README.md

 For convenience (or rather for potential use cases I can't think of right now), units can read (insert) global variables with the function `¤1`, and write (assign) global variables with the command `:1`.

-In cas of collision, if two units assign a value to the same global variable simultaneously, nothing happens: the value of the global variable remains unchanged.
+In case of collision, if two units assign a value to the same global variable simultaneously, nothing happens: the value of the global variable remains unchanged.

 #### Indirect variable access